 Electricity is provided to the community buildings at zero or low cost, any electricity not used on site is exported to the national electricity grid.
 Revenue is generated from the sale of electricity and from the government’s feed-in-tariff.
 The income covers the operational cost of the Society and provides a return on investment to member shareholders.

 In 2019 DCE launched its third share offer and raised £445,000, and also secured a 40% grant from Dorset Council’s EU-funded Low Carbon Dorset programme.
 This will enable the installation of a further 700kW of solar photovoltaic panels across ten sites bringing DCE’s total capacity to 1120kW.
-As of May 2020, 245kW has been installed at three sites, and total capacity is 665kW.
+As of April 2021, 602kW of the 700kW has been installed with completion expected by June 2021.